 PARK PROGRAMS: HARLEM YOUTH GARDENERS

-OUR SPRING 2022 APPLICATION PERIOD IS NOW CLOSED.
+OUR SPRING 2023 APPLICATION IS NOW CLOSED.
+THANK YOU FOR YOUR OVERWHELMING INTEREST IN THIS PROGRAM

 HARLEM YOUTH GARDENERS (AGES 14 - 19)

-Now in its third year, the program provides an opportunity for TWENTY-FOUR teens, working in teams of 12, to learn about the history and ecology of the parks, gardening and landscaping, leadership skills, along with environmental science, ecosystems, and sustainability.
+Now in its fourth year, the HYG program provides an opportunity for TWENTY-FOUR teens per session, working in teams of 12 with two program educators, to learn about the history and ecology of the parks, gardening and landscaping, leadership skills, along with environmental science, ecosystems, and sustainability.
+HYG teens are paid a competitive wage to work in the parks as they learn.

 DAYS/TIMES: Choice of Saturday or Sunday*, 9 AM - 5 PM